TuTM97/nextjs-strapi-blog-fe/README.md

 ### `Environment`
-Copy and clone .env.example file in the repository and rename it as .env.local if you wish to run locally
+Copy and clone .env.example file in the repository and rename it as .env.local If you wish to run locally, modify NEXT_PUBLIC_STRAPI_API_URL to your local started BE server

 ## Getting Started